christophervigliotti/angular-complete-guide-assignment-4/README.md

 }
 ```
 ...and by changing Property Binding attribute in the start and stop buttons account for the unique game state game_over via `[disabled]="(!game_is_running || game_over)"` and `[disabled]="(game_is_running || game_over)" `

+* add padding to the right of the Start button
+* add a reset game button
+* add a high score

 ## Up And Running
 ```